 6 Habits to Keep a Healthy Mind in a Healthy Body

 There are many ways to cultivate a healthy mind and a healthy body and enjoy the benefits that come with a positive relationship between the two.
 Here are 6 habits you can incorporate into your daily routine:

 Meditation has been around for as long as 3000 years.
 Fairly recently, scientists have been discovering its countless health benefits.
 As you meditate, you focus your attention inward to induce a state of deep relaxation.

 The best thing about meditation is that there are hundreds of different approaches to it.
 There is not a universally accepted meditation, which means you can try techniques that meet your needs.
-You can choose from Mindfulness meditation, Love and Kindness meditation, breathing meditation, amongst many others.
+You can choose from mindfulness meditation, love and kindness meditation, and breathing meditation among many others.
 At Synctuition, for example, we specialize in sound meditation, incorporating the latest technology such as 3D sounds, Binaural Beats, Gamma Waves, ASMR sounds, and more.

 2. Exercise regularly

 We all know that exercising and keeping physically fit is hard work, especially when we try to make time for it in our busy schedules.
-Exercising doesn’t always mean intense workouts or long hours spent in the gym.
 If you haven’t been physically active for a long while or are not looking forward to it, you can start small.
-Short walks, office exercises, cycling or swimming can be good ways to give your body the level of activity it needs.
-Remember that it’s always best to consult an expert if you have a pre-existing health condition or haven’t been active in a while.
+Short walks, office exercises, cycling, or swimming can be good ways to give your body the level of activity it needs.
+Remember to consult an expert if you have a pre-existing health condition or haven’t been active in a while.